 Improving our knowledge of hazards and conducting hazard assessments can help us to locate and, in the case of some hazards, anticipate over different time-periods when these might occur.
 Anticipation ranges from probabilistic analysis of long-term hazard occurrence, to the monthly, daily or even hourly detection and monitoring of hazards, in order to inform early warning systems (EWS).

 Warning systems must be accompanied by strategies for disaster risk reduction in order to reduce vulnerability and enhance people's capacity to respond and recover from a disaster.
-In the case of slow-onset hazards, if early indicators of a potential crisis are detected then warning can be a key tool for building resilience, as exemplified by food security early warning systems (DFID, 2004).
+In the case of slow-onset hazards, if early indicators of a potential crisis are detected then warning can be a key tool for building resilience, as exemplified by food security early warning systems.

-Effective EWS include four components: (1) detection, monitoring and forecasting of the hazards; (2) analysis of the risks involved; (3) dissemination of timely and authoritative warnings; and (4) activation of emergency preparedness and response plans (WHO, no date).
-These need to be coordinated across many agencies at the national and community levels for the system to work - failure in one component, or lack of coordination, can lead to the failure of the whole (WHO, no date).
+Effective EWS include four components: (1) detection, monitoring and forecasting of the hazards; (2) analysis of the risks involved; (3) dissemination of timely and authoritative warnings; and (4) activation of emergency preparedness and response plans.
+These need to be coordinated across many agencies at the national and community levels for the system to work - failure in one component, or lack of coordination, can lead to the failure of the whole.